steven2358/awesome-blockchain-ai/README.md

 - [Decentralized Machine Learning](https://decentralizedml.com/) - DML aims to create a blockchain-based decentralized machine learning protocol and ecosystem.
 - [Raven Protocol](https://www.ravenprotocol.com/) - Raven Protocol is a decentralized and distributed deep-learning training protocol.
 - [Thought Network](https://thought.live/) - Thought's blockchain-enabled Fabric fundamentally changes applications by embedding artificial intelligence into every bit of data making it agile, actionable and inherently secure.
+- [MATRIX AI](https://www.matrix.io/) - MATRIX is a platform which incorporates blockchain and AI to enable the realization of the Intelligent Blockchain.

 Blockchains for data
 ---